 Editorial Process and Peer Review

 All manuscripts submitted for publication are strictly reviewed by at least two reviewers.
-Due to the Ankara Medical Journal's double-blinded review principles, the names of the authors and reviewers are not known to the other.
-All submitted manuscripts are screened with plagiarism software at least two times during the evaluation process to detect instances of overlapping and similar text.
-Once your article is accepted for publication, it may be subject to editorial revisions to aid clarity and understanding without changing the data presented.
+Due to the Ankara Medical Journal's double-blinded review principles, the names of the authors and reviewers are not revealed to the other.
+All submitted manuscripts are screened with plagiarism software at least two times during the evaluation process to detect overlapping and similar text instances.
+Once an article is accepted for publication, it may be subject to editorial revisions to aid clarity and understanding without changing the data presented.

 The editor-in-chief has full authority over the editorial and scientific content of the Ankara Medical Journal and the publication time of the content.